Explore Over 11,000+ Conditions, Medications, and Symptoms.

 Mild Cognitive Impairment refers to a cognitive decline of older people which is not referred to as dementia.
 In mild cognitive Impairment, people may experience difficulties in memory, language, thinking or judgment.
 For some people, it may never become worse but for others, it could increase the risk for other neurological conditions.

-64 Alikes with Mild Cognitive Impairment
+66 people with Mild Cognitive Impairment are on Alike.

 Signs & symptoms